-The effectiveness rate hits the measurement sweet spot for brands who truly value every interaction with their content, and also want hard data to see what is inspiring that action.
-For marketers who may be new to the effectiveness rate, it’s calculated as follows: likes + comments + saves + video views / reach.
-By utilizing reach, brands can understand how content performed without numbers being skewed by a high follower count and lower reach.
-This is an important consideration, especially when one looks at 2020 to 2021 and all of the ups and downs that played out on social.
+The Effectiveness Rate hits the measurement sweet spot for brands who truly value every interaction with their content and want hard data to see what inspires that action.
+For marketers who may be new to the Effectiveness Rate, it’s calculated as follows:

-When diving into content performance, the team at Dash Hudson have always been proponents of content segmentation, and our community of marketers has backed that up with Boards being one of their favorite tools.
-Content segmentation is crucial when it comes to measurement, and even more so when looking at effectiveness.
-Because video views are part of the calculation, this typically leads to lower effectiveness rates for photos and higher rates for videos— which you’ll see in action in the benchmarks below.
-By always segmenting photo and video effectiveness, you are comparing apples to apples and can set more accurate goals.
+It can take time to figure out how to measure content success.
+When diving into content performance, the team at Dash Hudson has always been proponents of content segmentation, and our community of marketers has backed that up, with Boards being one of their favorite tools.
+Content segmentation is crucial when measuring and even more so when looking at effectiveness.
+Because video views are part of the calculation, this typically leads to lower Effectiveness Rates for photos and higher rates — which you’ll see in action in the benchmarks below.
+By continually segmenting photo and video effectiveness, you can compare apples to apples and set more accurate goals.

-We looked at the average effectiveness rate for each month during Q4 of 2020 and Q1 of 2021 to identify industry trends for photo and video performance.
-These highlight six key industries: Fashion, Retail, DTC, Media & Publishing, Beauty, and Home.
-An effectiveness rate of 4-5% for photos and 25-30% for videos, appears to be the general performance range that marketers should aim to hit with some fluctuation depending on your specific industry.
+We looked at the average Effectiveness Rate for each month during Q1 of 2023, Q2 of 2023 and Q3 of 2023 to identify industry trends for photo and video performance.
+These highlight nine key industries: Beauty, Retail, Media and Publishing, Fashion and Luxury, CPG and Food and Beverage and Home.
+An Effectiveness Rate of 4-11.7% for photos and carousels and 14-19.9% for videos is the general performance range that marketers should aim to hit, with some fluctuation depending on your specific industry.

-The effectiveness rate is a powerful metric that keeps up with the demanding nature of content measurement in 2021.
-For brands who are, or planning to incorporate video into their strategy, the effectiveness rate will quickly become your best friend.
-Segment your photos and videos and keep track of industry benchmarks to properly gauge your brand’s performance and set better, more well-informed goals.
-Happy reporting!
+The Effectiveness Rate is a powerful metric that keeps up with the demanding nature of content measurement in 2023.
+For brands who currently are, or plan to, incorporate video into their strategy, the Effectiveness Rate will quickly become your best friend.
+Use content segmentation for your best-performing photos and videos and keep track of industry benchmarks to gauge your brand’s performance properly and set better, more well-informed goals.